 What is typical in your niche?

 You need to also consider your readers in the decision.
 Most likely they are also visiting and reading other blogs in your niche.
 What do they expect when they arrive at a blog?
 Will they be comfortable with a different layout?
-If you’re in a news-related niche for example, a magazine layout will be more comfortable to most of your visitors.
+If you’re in a news-related niche for example, a magazine layout will be more comfortable for most of your visitors.

 Which approach will give better navigation for your content?

 One of the major differences for users of various styles of themes is navigation.
-As the blog owner it’s easy to overlook the fact that many of your visitors won’t know exactly where to find everything.
+As the blog owner, it’s easy to overlook the fact that many of your visitors won’t know exactly where to find everything.
 What layout style will make it easiest for visitors to find the content that they want?